 - 1 Why Force a Restart?

-- 2 How-To Force Restart Your iPhone 8, 8 Plus, and X
+- 2 How-To Force Restart Your iPhone X, XS, XR, and the 8 and 8 Plus

 - 4 What happens if I force restart the old ways?

 - 5 How-To Delete Accidental Screenshots on iPhones with iOS 11 and above

 Why Force a Restart?

 A forced restart is a hardware level restart while a normal restart (powering off and powering back on) is at the software level.
 That’s why a forced restart works even when your iDevice is completely frozen or somehow malfunctioning.

 Remember first to try a regular restart (powering your device off and then back on) before you try a forced restart.

 That’s because a forced restart prevents iOS from following normal shutdown procedures–things that actually protect your phone or iDevice.

 A forced restart is like pulling the plug on your computer when it’s not working or unresponsive–there are times when we need to do this because there aren’t other options.